dwyl/PWA-Liveview/README.md

 ❗️This part is optioniated.

 You obviously need a reactive Javascript framework to have an offline responsive UI.
 Since you don't want to bring in slow and heavy frameworks such as `React` or `Vue` or `Nuxt`for this, the choice could be between frameworks that don't use a  virtual DOM.

 Among them, you have  `Svelte` and `SolidJS`.
 Since I don't want to learn `Svelte` which is far from Vanila Javascript, I opted for `SolidJS` with is very lightweight and fast.

 In fact, both  `Svelte` and `SolidJS` are comparable.
 However, `SolidJS` is very close to Vanilla Javascript with a touch of `React` for the style (like `LiveView`) whilst _not at all_ for `Svelte`.

+If you go through the code, you will notice that the impact of using `SolidJS` is minimal on the code.

 ## Guide